sghpjuikit/player/README.md

 In order to successfully build and run the application the working directory should be set up in the project's settings in the IDE to: '/working dir'.
 All libraries in the 'extra/lib' must be imported in the project.

-In order to be able to develope and use widgets (even those included in this project already) '/src widgets' directory must be included as a source location for source files in project properties.
+In order to be able to develop and use widgets (even those included in this project already) '/src widgets' directory must be included as a source location for source files in project properties.

 Proper manuals and HOWTOs will be provided later.